featherbear/UNSW-CSE-Thesis/site/content/posts/diff-inspection.md

 +++
 # /usr/sbin/ntpdate

+ntpdate is a program for retrieving the date and time from NTP servers

 > device md5: 006a0967281c9a061362086b638a21a4

     28 Jun 16:28:29 ntpdate[7790]: ntpdate 4.2.6p5@1.2349 Tue Jun 21 08:19:00 UTC 2016 (6)